mongchuan/special-octo-sniffle/README.md

 # Price of car
 ---
 To register the car to the school housing location it is 10.3% sales tax.
 So sticker price + 10.3% + registration (if you want them to help you) + title transfer.
 We would recommend getting a vehicle at roughly USD$3.5k - USD$4.0k sticker price, which including everything was USD$4.3k - USD$4.7k.
 Insurance is about USD$1.3k for under 25 year old and car is not on the list of easily stealable brand.

+# Nextdoor
+---
+Join the community around your area to find activities or buy and sell cars or even furniture.
+Download the app if you are on Android (using apk).
+Apple need to change region to be able to use it. [https://nextdoor.com/](https://nextdoor.com/)

+# Phone
+---
+If you are using an iPhone, I would strongly recommend you to bring a Android device so that you can download the apk for apps.
+Like QFC where you can get discount on your groceries.
+Else you can change your region on your app/play store but Apple only allows you to change once every 6-12 months and iirc same for android.

 ---
 # Any other questions